Father Dowling Mysteries: Synopsis

 Father Francis ("Frank") Dowling (Tom Bosley) is a Catholic priest who continually stumbles upon murders, abductions and other crimes in his parish (the fictional Parish of St Michael's) in Chicago, Illinois.
 Because of the Chicago connection, many of the cases are mob-related.
 His legal first name of Francis is revealed in the episode The Movie Mystery, when he's talking to the detective in charge of the case.

 Fr.
 Frank is assisted by Sister Stephanie ("Steve") Oskowski, a nun assigned to the parish to minister to its members.
 It is Sr. Steve who does much of the legwork in the investigations.
 She's a streetwise nun with a Polish surname who grew up in a rough housing project in the diocese.
 She can hotwire a car, and pick any lock, among other things.
 Because she knows the "language of the streets" she uses this to her advantage (not just when investigating a mystery, but also in her ministry).
 Although she is much younger than Father Frank, the two work smoothly together as a team.
 He is not just a mentor to her, it's obvious she looks up to him as the father she never had.

 Father Dowling has an identical twin brother, Blaine (also played by Tom Bosley).
 A thief and con artist, who isn't above framing his brother for his crimes, Blaine appears three times: in The Face in the Mirror Mystery, The Woman Scorned Mystery, and The Fugitive Priest Mystery.

 Father Philip Prestwick, who provides comic relief, is a social-climbing assistant to the Archbishop.
 Father Phil just happens to drop in before every meal.

 Mrs Marie Gillespie is both the parish secretary and the housekeeper of the Rectory (in which the parish priest lives).

-The show's format in effect creates a pseudo-family: Father Dowling and his elderly housekeeper, Marie, behave like an old married couple, with Father Dowling acting like the regular father in a conventional family (somewhat aided by his identification in the minds of the audience with Mr Cunningham, the character Bosley played on the TV series Happy Days).
-Both of them treat Sister Stephanie as though she's their daughter.
-The humor largely emerges from the intrusions into this "family circle" by Father Phil, who, like an unwanted relation, disrupts the cosy informality of the household.
-The humor develops from the fact that Phil, in his innocence, never realizes that his presence is largely an irritant to the others.